Selection by Prediction with Conformal p-values: Connections to the literature

 \subsection{Connection to classification methods}

-A recent paper~\cite{rava2021burden} considers controlling the mis-classification rate (called FSR, the false selection rate), a similar notion as our FDR, for certain pre-specified subgroups in classification problems.
+A recent paper~\citep{rava2021burden} considers controlling the mis-classification rate (called FSR, the false selection rate), a similar notion as our FDR, for certain pre-specified subgroups in classification problems.
 Given any model $\hat{s}(x)$ that predicts how likely the label of a sample with feature value $x$ is in a specified class $\cC$, they use an independent set of data from class $\cC$ to calibrate a threshold $\hat{s}\in \RR$, and classify all the test samples with $\hat{s}(X_{n+j})\geq \hat{s}$ into $\cC$.
 Using a martingale argument, they show that the proportion of mis-classified units among the detected ones is controlled below a pre-specified level.
-Also related are~\cite{mary2021semi,roquain2022false} that consider testing whether the test data follow a ``null'' distribution and provide similar analysis.
+Also related are~\cite{mary2021semi} and~\cite{roquain2022false} that consider testing whether the test data follow a ``null'' distribution and provide similar analysis.

-Without the subgroup fairness consideration, the procedure in~\cite{rava2021burden} is equivalent to Algorithm~\ref{alg:bh0} if we set $\hat{V}(x,0)=\hat{s}(x)$.
+Without the subgroup fairness aspect, the procedure in~\cite{rava2021burden} is equivalent to our $\cfbhnull$ if we set $\hat{V}(x,0)=\hat{s}(x)$.
 Our analysis for Proposition~\ref{prop:variant} is an alternative to the martingale argument of~\cite{rava2021burden,mary2021semi,roquain2022false}.
-We also note that our method can be extended to account for subgroup fairness by applying the selection procedure separately to different subgroups.
+We note that both $\cfbh$ and $\cfbhnull$ can be extended to account for subgroup fairness by applying the selection procedure separately to different subgroups.

-While providing a stronger guarantee (i.e., conditional on the hypotheses), Algorithm~\ref{alg:bh0} is less general than our method.
-The latter applies to problems that cannot be easily translated to a classfication problem (see, e.g., Examples~\ref{ex:missing} and~\ref{ex:counterfactual}).
-Moreover, in classification problems where Algorithm~\ref{alg:bh0} is applicable, Algorithm~\ref{alg:bh} can be more powerful with a suitable choice of $V$.
+While providing a stronger guarantee (i.e., conditional on the hypotheses), $\cfbhnull$ is less general than $\cfbh$. $\cfbh$ applies to problems that cannot be easily translated to a classfication problem (see, e.g., Examples~\ref{ex:missing} and~\ref{ex:counterfactual}).
+Moreover, in classification problems where $\cfbhnull$ is applicable, $\cfbh$ can be more powerful with a suitable choice of $V$.
 We discuss this issue in the following.